 - Tangibles like prints and albums

-As for coverage, most weddings typically run an average of 7-8 hours, with cultural celebrations running all day up to 12-13 hours.
+Most weddings typically run an average of 7-8 hours, with cultural celebrations running all day up to 12-13 hours.
+A micro-wedding or elopement would be around 3-4 hours for fewer than 30 people.

 Here is a general breakdown of how much time is needed for wedding photography: